-- Heat a non-stick skillet over medium-high heat and cook the sausage until browned and cooked through (my slices took about 12-15 minutes).
-You can choose to leave it sliced or crumble it up.
+- Heat a non-stick skillet over medium heat and cook the crumbled sausage until browned and cooked through

 - Transfer sausage to a paper towel-lined plate and cover with foil to keep warm.
 Leave any rendered fat in skillet.

-- If there isn't a lot of fat, add ½-1 tbsp olive oil in the skillet and let it heat up.
+- If there isn't a lot of fat, add ½-1 tablespoon olive oil in the skillet and let it heat up.
 Add frozen potatoes, season with salt and pepper to taste if not already seasoned.
-Cook, tossing occasionally until they are lightly browned and cooked through (about 7-9 minutes).
+Cook, tossing occasionally until they are lightly browned and cooked through.
 Transfer potatoes to dish and cover with foil to keep warm. **If you made my breakfast potato recipe linked above, skip this step**

 - Spray skillet with non-stick spray or add more oil, and cook eggs over medium-low heat.
 Using a rubber spatula, continuously scrape the bottom of the pan and folding eggs inward until they are just set.
 Transfer eggs to dish and cover to keep warm.

-- Heat tortillas either over the skillet or in the microwave until heated through.
+- Heat tortillas either in a skillet or in the microwave until warm.

-- To assemble: Layer a sprinkle of cheese on tortilla, followoed by about a ¼ cup of eggs, ¼ cup of potatoes.
+- To assemble: Layer ¼ cup of cheese on the tortilla, followed by about a ¼ cup of eggs, ¼ cup of potatoes.
 Crumble sausage on top and if you are eating right away, top with salsa and/or guac.

 - Wrap two sides of tortilla inward then roll bottom side over, then roll up and wrap snuggly.

-- Last but not least: After you wrap your burritos, put them back on the skillet to brown on both sides.
-I start with the side that the opening is on- this usually seals it!
+- After you wrap your burritos, put them back on the skillet crease-side down to brown on both sides and seal the burrito.